korneri/Predicting-popularity-of-online-news/README.md

 # Predicting-popularity-of-online-news

-The purpose is to predict the number of shares of an online article, based on a number of attributes.
+The purpose of this project is to predict the number of shares of an online article, based on a number of attributes.